OneKeyHQ/documents/docs/Extension/03-Best Practices/metamask-extension-provider.md

 sidebar_position: 5
 ---

-# MetaMask Extension Provider
+# OneKey Extension Provider

-A module for accessing the user's MetaMask [provider](https://github.com/ethereum/wiki/wiki/JavaScript-API#web3currentprovider) from other WebExtensions.
+A module for accessing the user's OneKey [provider](https://github.com/ethereum/wiki/wiki/JavaScript-API#web3currentprovider) from other WebExtensions.

-The account provided by this provider will be the user's MetaMask account.
+The account provided by this provider will be the user's OneKey account.

-When sending signing requests to this provider, MetaMask will prompt the user to sign with their accounts.
+When sending signing requests to this provider, OneKey will prompt the user to sign with their accounts.

 Works in: